Equal authenticity rule: History

 The rule requires courts to treat "both [the English and French] versions of statutes [as] equally valid and authoritative interpretations of the law."
 The rule holds that both versions are equally authoritative even if the statute in question was clearly drafted in one language and translated into the other, and even if the two versions of the law are incompatible.

 An early version of the principle may be found a statute of the Parliament of the Province of Canada, enacted in 1857.
 The Act respecting the Codification of the Laws of Lower Canada relative to Civil Matters and Procedure requires that the Civil Code of Lower Canada be printed only in bilingual form, with English and French displayed on the same page: "[T]he two texts, when printed, shall stand side by side."
 It has been suggested that this provision of the 1857 Act is "best understood as a non-verbal legislative sign that the two texts should be interpreted dialogically."
 Whether or not this is an overstatement, it is certainly true that side-by-side publication was the first step towards the eventual adoption of the equal authenticity rule for interpreting bilingual statutes.

+Current application

+Federal and Quebec statutes

 The equal authenticity rule was developed by the Supreme Court of Canada in 1891, in the court’s ruling in CPR v.
 Robinson.
-This case dealt with the Civil Code of Quebec, which is enacted in both French and English.
+That case dealt with the Civil Code of Quebec, which is enacted in both French and English.

 By implication, the rule also related to all laws enacted by the Parliament of Canada, as section 133 of the Constitution Act, 1867 is equally binding upon the federal Parliament and Quebec legislation.
 The Supreme Court of Canada first applied this rule of judicial interpretation to Acts of Parliament in 1935, in its ruling in the case of R. v.
-DuBois.
-The rule was reaffirmed as subsection 18(1) of the Canadian Charter of Rights and Freedoms, when the constitution was patriated in 1982.
+Dubois.
+The rule was reaffirmed with respect to federal statutes as subsection 18(1) of the Canadian Charter of Rights and Freedoms, when the constitution was patriated in 1982.

+New Brunswick statutes

+New Brunswick is also constitutionally required to enact their statutes bilingually.
+Section 18(2) of the Charter provides that "both language versions are equally authoritative".

+Manitoba statutes

+The Manitoba Act, 1870 requires the province of Manitoba to enact its statutes bilingually.
+The Manitoba Act, 1870 does not have an express statement of equal authenticity, but it is likely implied by the requirement of bilingual enactment, similar to the rule for federal and Quebec statutes under s.
+133 of the Constitution Act, 1867.

+Other provinces

+Express provision for equal authenticity

+Some other provinces have opted to enact some or all of their statutes bilingually, although not required by the Constitution to do so.
+A province which provides for bilingual enactment can expressly provide for equal authenticity in its legislation.